becauseofAI/awesome-face/README.md

 - Learning to Regress 3D Face Shape and Expression From an Image Without 3D Supervision
 - Boosting Local Shape Matching for Dense 3D Face Correspondence
 - **FML**: Face Model Learning From Videos
+- **2DASL**: Joint 3D Face Reconstruction and Dense Face Alignment from A Single Image with 2D-Assisted Self-Supervised Learning

 - **ATVGnet**: Hierarchical Cross-Modal Talking Face Generation With Dynamic Pixel-Wise Loss
 - **Speech2Face**: Learning the Face Behind a Voice